-If you live in America, have a decent credit score and can fog a mirror, you’ve probably received promotional offers for very low or 0 percent credit cards.
+If you live in America, have a decent credit score and can fog a mirror, you’ve probably received promotional offers for very low or zero percent credit cards.

-A $5,000, 0 percent credit line for a year or more can be mighty tempting, especially if you’re laboring under the burden of high-interest debt elsewhere.
-That brings us to today’s reader question.
+A zero percent credit line for a year or more can be mighty tempting, especially if you’re laboring under the burden of high-interest debt elsewhere.
+Which brings us to today’s reader question.

-I would really appreciate some advice about whether it is a good idea for me to take advantage of the 0 percent balance transfer promotion with one of my credit cards.
+I would really appreciate some advice about whether it is a good idea for me to take advantage of the zero percent balance transfer promotion with one of my credit cards.

 I recently came into some unexpected expenses and thought that maybe this might be an opportunity to limit the high interest I am currently experiencing with my credit card, which has more than $8,000 on it and an interest rate of 15.24 percent.